mfkl/mfkl.github.io/_posts/2024-01-10-unity-double-oss-standards.markdown

 ### Other products

 The [LibVLCSharp commercial license](https://videolabs.io/store/libvlcsharp/) and the [LibVLC ebook](https://mfkl.gumroad.com/l/libvlc-good-parts) can also be found in the [Videolabs Store](https://videolabs.io/store), as well as other upcoming products such as Kyber, our new ultra low latency game/desktop streaming and remote control SDK, and more game engine integration such as Unreal.

-The [VLC Unity integration](https://videolabs.io/store/unity/) can of course also be purchased from our Store.
-Stay tuned for more Unity platforms support coming later this month!

 <p align="center">
     <a href="https://videolabs.io/store"><img src="/assets/vlabs-store-3.png"/></a>